 We are pursuing a New Drug Application seeking a PBC indication in the U.S. for liquid ursodeoxycholic acid.
-If approved, we plan to market the treatment for the subset of people with PBC who have difficulty swallowing.
+If approved, we plan to make the treatment available to the subset of people with PBC who have difficulty swallowing.

 - American Liver Foundation.
 Primary Biliary Cholangitis (PBC, Primary Biliary Cirrhosis).
 Available at: http://www.liverfoundation.org/abouttheliver/info/pbc/.
 Last accessed July 28, 2016.

 - Setchell, et al. Aliment Pharmacol Ther 2005; 21: 709–721.